GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 A screenshots subfolder containing all screenshots
 ```

-The options to highlight on-screen elements as they are actioned is enabled, as is the option to display on-screen annotations of the actions/checks being executed.
+The options to highlight on-screen elements as they are actioned is enabled, as is the option to display on-screen annotations of the actions/checks being executed, and to record a video.

 Screenshots are taken at each action, so some screens may show little change from the previous if there is only some background action being taken.